JKirchartz/jkirchartz.github.com/_drafts/this_is_where_i_get_off.md

-Home computers and servers and T1 shared hosting made way for megacorporate data clouds, The Internet evolved from niche microcultures passed by word-of-mouth or at baud rate, and into global cultural dominance dangling like a carrot at the end of a search query
+Home computers and servers and T1 shared hosting made way for megacorporate data clouds, The Internet evolved from niche microcultures passed by word-of-mouth or at baud rate, and into global cultural dominance dangling like a carrot at the end of a search query, then each search query started to be locked behind a paywall of LLM Hallucinations.

-It is the dream of many a computer programmer to give it all up and live a bucolic live herding sheep or somesuch.
+It is the dream of many a computer programmer to give it all up and live a bucolic live herding sheep or as a mountain guide.
 And here they may find that the world isn't entirely connected.
 There's a time to sow your wild oats, and there's a time to reap them; similarly there's a time to follow trends and go with the flow, and a time to say "enough is enough."

 I'm not ready to start herding sheep, but I am tired of [shaving yaks][1], and I don't want to solve any more problems that don't need solved.

 I'm turning into a simple bucolic hacker, chopping wood and tending the fire.

 [^1]: Some of my long-lost best my best was similar to Jib-Jab, but mostly I was trying to be Terry Gilliam.
 [^2]: Now the browser is a monolith, so complicated that most browsers now descend from Webkit.